developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxTouchManager/index.md

 ## What's Next
-Now that you have learned how to configure Touch Mode using Touch Manager on your Symbol Android devices through applications, let us try to understand and implement some of the other new Mx features introduced in V 3.0.
-So in the next tutorial, we will concentrate on the "Settings Manager" Mx feature and try to explore this feature by creating a tutorial.
+Now that you have learned how to configure Touch Mode using Touch Manager on your Symbol Android devices through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
+So in the next tutorial, we will concentrate on the "Settings Manager" MX feature and try to explore this feature by creating a tutorial.